-A Contingent Liabilities
+Contingent Liabilities Α

-As at 31st March, 2022 As at 31st March, 2021 Claims against the Group not acknowledged as debts Income tax matters 1,702 1,412 Indirect tax matters 823 757 Legal and Other matters 283 281 Corporate Guarantee given (Refer (iv) below) - 1
+As at 31st March, 2022

+Claims against the Group not acknowledged as debts

+Income tax matters 1,702 1,412

+Indirect tax matters 823 757

+Legal and Other matters 283 281

+Corporate Guarantee given (Refer (iv) below) - 1

-- (i) It is not practicable for the Group to estimate the timings of cash outflows, if any, in respect of the above pending resolution of the respective proceedings as it is determinable only on receipt of judgments/decisions pending with various forums/authorities. - (ii) The Group does not expect any reimbursements in respect of the above contingent liabilities.
+(i) It is not practicable for the Group to estimate the timings of cash outflows, if any, in respect of the above pending resolution of the respective proceedings as it is determinable only on receipt of judgments/decisions pending with various forums/authorities.

+(ii) The Group does not expect any reimbursements in respect of the above contingent liabilities.